blastedryan/447-Petfinder/README.md

 5. Once that is done you must put the path to webdriver and html (tests/Petfinder_template.html) into the global variables driverPath and htmlPath.
 You can find the html path easily by opening the file in chrome  and copying the link at the top.
-6. Once that is done you can just run test.py like a normal python file and it should open up a web browser with the html link displayed on it.
+6. Once that is done you can just run tests/testStyle.py with pytest and it should open up a web browser with the html link displayed on it.
 The current tests just test if the web page opens correctly and if the accordion table acts appropriately.